 You see, all houses are built on a strong and solid foundation but over time this foundation can move and it can crack, settle or sink.
 There are various factors that cause the foundation to move including problems with the soil, foundation that is poorly done and soil that has too much moisture.
 If the foundation of your property has moved you should have it repaired right away.
 Foregoing foundation repair or house leveling can lead to structural damage and significantly reduce the value of your home.

 Does Your House Require Foundation Repair Or House Leveling?

 Ideally, the best way to know if your house needs foundation repair or house leveling is to ask professional foundation repair specialists.
 Nonetheless, there are several signs that will help determine if your house needs repairs.
 Cracks in you ceilings or walls and outside your home.
-Doors that stick out or don’t properly shut .
+Doors that don’t properly shut .
 If your floor dips and sags or feels soft then you definitely need to seek the help of experts.

 What Are The Different Foundation Types?

 There are two main types of foundations – Pier & Beam and Concrete Slab.

 Pier & Beam

 A Pier & Beam foundation consists of three parts.
 The first part is a concrete footing, or chain wall, that’s built around the perimeter of the house.
 The second part are concrete columns or piers that are installed on the concrete footing, and the third part are wood beams that are placed on the concrete columns or piers.